bbarrows/Backbone.jStorage/README.md

 # Backbone jstorage Adapter v1.0

+TODO
+Current Issues you need to set a models ID so you know where to find it however if you do it wants to update not create

-I took the original Backbone.localStorage (http://documentup.com/jeromegn/backbone.localStorage) and used (https://github.com/andris9/jStorage) so that it will work with older non HTML5 browsers.
+I started with Backbone.localStorage (http://documentup.com/jeromegn/backbone.localStorage) and used (https://github.com/andris9/jStorage) so that I would have local persisting model/collections that should work wiht IE6+

 ## Usage